cncf/y2c/design.md

 The Google Calendar API uses OAuth 2.0, in order to make requests to it from a GitHub App we will have to use [OAuth 2.0 for Server to Server Applications](https://developers.google.com/identity/protocols/OAuth2ServiceAccount).
 This requires creating a _Service Account_.
 If we want this _Service Account_ to create events in other users' calendars or on behalf of other users we will have to grant _domain-wide authority_ to the _Service Account_.

-If CNCF and Kubernetes belong to the LF account on Google, we might be able to just authorize once `y2c` for LF and that would give access to both organizations.
-Otherwise, we will have to create a service account for each organization, obtain the respective private key files and add the files to `y2c`.
+For each organization on Google (CNCF, Kubernetes, ...) that needs to grant access to `y2c` we will have to create a service account, obtain the private key file and add it to `y2c`.

 ## Adding Probot to a GitHub repo

-The Probot will be added to organizations (CNCF and Kubernetes for now), which will grant access to all repos in that org.
+The Probot will be added to organizations (CNCF and Kubernetes for now) on GitHub, which will grant access to all repos in that org.

 ## Implementation of the Probot